 PLP protection applies to treatment performed in Ontario by RCDSO licenced dentists.
 It does not matter that you are volunteering, completing treatment on a pro bono basis, or taking a course.
 It does not matter where the patient resides – Ontario, in Canada, or elsewhere.
 The treatment provided must have been rendered in Ontario for the PLP malpractice protection to apply.

 Obtaining malpractice protection outside of Ontario

 If you intend to perform treatment outside Ontario, you should obtain malpractice protection for that jurisdiction.
 If travelling as part of a group or organization, confirm whether the group has arranged for appropriate insurance.
-If so, obtain a copy of the policy, read it, or have your personal legal advisor review it to ensure protection is in place.
+If so, obtain a copy of the policy, read it, or have your personal legal counsel review it to ensure protection is in place.